Lotus Elise GT1: 1997

-The third race of the season in Helsinki was a shorter race, featuring a smaller field (23 cars).
+The third race of the season in Helsinki was a shorter race, featuring a smaller field with 23 cars.
 Only three Elise GT1s were entered, but GBF was able to succeed in taking 5th place, earning them points in the championship.
 The other two Elise GT1s also finished the race as well, an improvement for the company.

 As the season progressed, the teams began to suffer.
 After Helsinki was the 24 Hours of Le Mans, in which only a lone GT1 was entered due to concern over the car's ability to last 24 hours.
 The car had an engine block failure after 121 laps.

-Returning to the FIA championship at the Nürburgring, the full complement of five cars managed a best result of only 11th, while at Spa they achieved 8th, but at Zeltweg all five cars failed to finish again.
-The teams did not attempt the Suzuka round and again could only earn 12th place at Donington and 11th at Mugello when the series returned to Europe.
+Returning to the FIA championship at the Nürburgring, the full complement of five cars managed a best result of only 11th, while at Spa-Francorchamps they achieved 8th.
+But at Zeltweg all five cars failed to finish again.
+The teams did not attempt the Suzuka round and again could only earn 12th place at Donington Park and 11th at Mugello when the series returned to Europe.
 The final two races in the United States saw only the factory team bring two cars, with US prepared NASCAR 5.7 ltr Chevrolet engines with 2 valves 1 cam and a cast iron block, to overcome the previous engine failures.
-Also because of 2 valves and weight increase the restrictor size was now 2 x 36.8 and gave more power.They managed to finish on a 13th and 5th-place.
+Also because of 2 valves and weight increase the restrictor size was now 2 x 36.8 and gave more power.They managed to finish on a best place of 9th and 13th respectively.
 The factory squad ended the season without any points, while GBF's points finish at Helsinki earned them 8th place in the championship.

-Following the 1997 season, Lotus and its parent company, Proton, decided that the GT1 was not only lacking in pace in comparison to Porsche, Mercedes-Benz and the older McLarens, but that it was also extremely expensive.
+Following the 1997 season, Lotus and its parent company, Proton, decided that the GT1 was not only lacking in pace in comparison to Porsche, Mercedes-Benz and McLaren, but that it was also extremely expensive.
 The Chevrolet V8 was not a custom built race engine like its competitors, leaving it lacking in top speed while the Lotus twin-turbocharged V8 was faring even worse.
 The chassis was also too similar to a production car to compete with the exotic designs of other cars.
 The project was therefore cancelled and the factory team folded.
-Owner of G.T.I. racing Toine Hezemans took the complete inventory including the 2 Factory cars to Holland and the 2 cars are still in their family.
+Toine Hezemans, the owner of G.T.I. racing, took the complete inventory including the two factory cars to Holland and the two cars are still in their family.
 The privateer teams also either folded or bought more capable cars.